20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

-Following administration of Gadolinium there can be three possible enhancement kinetic curves for a lesion on breast MRI (these are also applied in other organs such as prostate MRI).
+Following administration of gadolinium, there can be three possible enhancement (time intensity) kinetic curves for a lesion on breast MRI (these are also applied in other organs such as prostate MRI).
 These are sometimes termed the Kuhl enhancement curves.

 Breast sarcoma refers to a relatively heterogenous group of rare breast tumors which can include: